tmr232/Sark/docs/debugging.rst

 Important Notes
 ---------------

 #.
-When the debugging, IDA will be frozen.
+When debugging (breaking and stepping), IDA will be frozen.
 #.
 Load your IDB prior to attaching the debugger.
 #.
 For easy debug-on-demand, keep ``ptvsd_enable.py`` in IDA's plugins directory at all times.
 #.
 To set breakpoints, make sure you load into VS the files that are actually loaded by IDA.